 - Lakers guard Marcus Smart is not on the injury report for the team’s NBA Cup game against the Spurs on Wednesday.
 Smart missed the last six games due to a back ailment.
 “Back is feeling good.
 Felt good in practice today … I’m gonna give it a shot tomorrow and see how it feels,” Smart said, according to Lakers reporter Mike Trudell (Twitter link).

 - LeBron James scored 29 points — a season high — against Philadelphia on Sunday, including 10 straight points in the fourth quarter.
-He feels he’s rounding into form, according to Dave McMenamin of ESPN.
+The Lakers forward feels he’s rounding into form, according to Dave McMenamin of ESPN.
 “At 40 years old, I mean, it just takes a while for my body to kind of get back into a rhythm,” James said.
 “And so it felt good (Sunday) to kind of feel like myself a little bit.”